 - Build your first-party data.
-The new “cookieless” reality creates the need to set up your owns assets (website) in a way that allows you to track and collect the data you need.
-The most critical information you’d need to capture is location, emails, preferences, history, and phone numbers.
+The new “cookie-less” reality creates the need to set up your owns assets, such as your website, in a way that allows you to track and collect the data you need.
+The most critical information you’ll need to capture is location, emails, preferences, history, and phone numbers.
 If you manage to gather the data you need, you’ll rely on your own assets and be able to reach out (or retarget) in a less intrusive and equally targeted manner.

 - Leverage search intelligence and location targeting.
-Search data and intent indicators can assist in designing your law firm’s PPC strategy without being heavily dependant on the more limited resources Google will provide.
-At the same time, such an approach can help you with your SEO activities as well, as you’ll know where the intent lies, what are terms you should focus on, and what type of content you should create.
+Search data and intent indicators can assist in designing your law firm’s PPC strategy without being heavily dependent on the more limited resources Google will provide.
+At the same time, such an approach can help you with your SEO activities as well as tell you where intent lies, what terms you should focus on, and what type of content you should create.

 Tip: If you get to the point that you understand your law firm’s buyer persona, know your market, and understand what news/information/recreation websites are relevant to you, you can approach them directly to show your display ads on a proposed rotation.
-That way, you’ll ensure that you stay visible, creating brand awareness for your law firm by getting in front of the people that matter the most to you.
+That way, you’ll ensure that you stay visible, creating brand awareness for your law firm by getting in front of the audience that matters most to you.

 What are our key takeaways?

-- Internet is changing in an effort to become a safer, more user-centric place, valuing privacy and tracking exclusions.
+- Internet is changing in an effort to become a safer, more user-centric place by valuing privacy and tracking exclusions.
 Google is also taking steps towards that direction by removing third-party cookies.

 - That change creates several questions and potentially disrupts how we used to market our businesses digitally, but it’s not the end of the world.